UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-vec-add/README.md

 ### PIM Implementation

-The PIM variant is implemented using C++ and PIM architecture to perform element-wise addition of two vectors directly within the memory.
-The operation is defined as:
+The PIM variant is implemented using C++ and three different PIM architectures can be tested with this.

-For a detailed description of vector addition using PIM, you can refer to the specific PIM architecture documentation.

 ## Compilation Instructions for Specific Variants